 A last will and testament is the foundation of an estate plan, which lets you plan for your estate after you’re gone.
 However, there are certain things that you might not want to put in your will.
 In general, a last will and testament is an easy and and straightforward way to state who gets what when you die, and name a guardian for your minor children.

-Leaving certain items out of your will can actually benefit your future heirs because they’ll get their inheritance faster.
-When you die, your will must be proven and validated in a court of law before your belongings are distributed.
-Called probate, this process requires some time and effort, like filing papers in court, and can be delayed if there are issues.
+Leaving certain items out when you write a will — like property in a trust, payable-on-death accounts, anything you don't own outright — can actually benefit your future heirs because they’ll get their inheritance faster.
+When you die, your will needs to be proved in a court of law before your belongings are distributed.
+Called probate, this process requires some time and effort and can take longer if there are issues or if the will is invalid.
 Including something in your will that doesn’t need to be there could delay probate and someone might even contest the will.
-Property in a trust and payable-on-death accounts are two examples of assets that can be distributed to your beneficiaries without having to use a will.

 Finally, you should not put anything in a will that you do not own outright.
 If you jointly own assets with someone, they will most likely become the new owner.
 This most commonly happens with property acquired by married couples in community property states.

 A trust is a separate entity that you can use to distribute your assets.
-It is a common estate planning option that avoids probate.
+Since the trust operates independently, it’s key to avoid inconsistencies and not to put anything in your will that the trust will take care of and distribute on its own terms.
+Trusts are a common estate planning option that avoids probate.
 When you title property into the trust, it becomes subject to the trust’s rules, which are laid out in the trust document and not the will.
-Since the trust operates independently, it’s key to avoid inconsistencies and not to put anything in your will that the trust will take care of and distribute on its own terms.

 Certain assets and financial accounts are payable- or transferable-on-death.
 They are distributed or paid out directly to the named beneficiaries, which makes putting them in a will unnecessary (and potentially irksome if you’re inconsistent).
 You can, however, include information about these assets in your letter of instruction (more on that later).